Matt's Magical Finance Plan for 20- and 30-somethings

 - Your Money Or Your Life

-Thanks to Dave Ramsey, Caleb Porzio, Sara Bine, JL Collins, Berry Long, and my dad for teaching me various things about finances that have gotten me to this place.
+Thanks to Caleb Porzio, Sara Bine, JL Collins, Berry Long, and my dad for teaching me various things about finances that have gotten me to this place.
 Also thanks to all my Twitter friends who responded to my request for advice, and everyone at Tighten for sharing their advice and stories.

 I’ve made a lot of assumptions in this post.